brandongarcia024/AgodaTest/README.md

 ## Implementation Summary

+Solution.cs (Agoda Test > Core) contains the PasswordManager class in which the ChangePassword method, and all related methods, are defined
+UnitTest1.cs (Agoda Test > Agoda.Test.UnitTests) contains the unit tests.

 Basically, the ChangePassword function returns a boolean (true = password is changed, false = password is unchanged due to incorrect input) and depends on the following:
 - The oldPassword and newPassword fields should not be null
 - The passwords should not contain any white spaces** (Peculiar case #1)